 Smart verbose mode

-For more information on smart verbose mode, see the Infrastructure agent logging behavior documentation, and use the Infrastructure configuration settings documentation for details on how to enable smart verbose mode.
+For more information on smart verbose mode, see the Infrastructure agent logging behavior docs, and use the Infrastructure configuration settings documentation for details on how to enable smart verbose mode.

 Notes for specific systems